The University of Massachusetts Amherst

 The Quaker Litchfield Hills Monthly Meeting began as a worship group in Watertown, Conn., that met under the care of Hartford Monthly Meeting from 1969 to 1974.
 Set off as a monthly meeting in 1975, the name was changed to Litchfield Hills in 1980.
 The meeting has been part of Connecticut Valley Quarter since its establishment.

-The scant documentation of the Litchfield Hills Monthly Meeting consist solely of an incomplete run of meeting minutes from 1979-1984 and a state of the society report from 1980.
+The documentation of the Litchfield Hills Monthly Meeting consists of an incomplete run of meeting minutes from 1979-1984, a state of the society report from 1980, and assorted subject files.

 Subjects